A Salesforce scratch org takes long to create – not with Hutte

 Using the "New scratch org" button, multiple users can create their own scratch orgs, which the team can access collectively.

-With Hutte, you can select a Git branch from which to create your environment and name it.
+With Hutte, you can select a Git branch from which to create and name your environment.

 All your scratch orgs will be stored in one place, allowing you to view a historical overview or snapshot of your projects, apps, and codebases created in Git.
 This feature benefits teams that want to collaborate and contribute to each other's work.